igorkasyanchuk/rails_performance/README.md

 Please note that to simplify integration with other apps all CSS/JS are bundled inside, and delivered in body of the request.
 This is to avoid integration with assets pipeline or webpacker.

+For UI changes you need to use Bulma CSS (https://bulma.io/documentation).

 ## Why

 The idea of this gem grew from curriosity how many RPM my app receiving per day.
 Later it evolutionated to something more powerful.